allpark/Numpy-Shallow-NN/README.md

 ##### Example

-This trains a network to be able to perform XOR, given two features
+This trains a network to be able to perform XOR, given two input features
 ```
 X = np.array([[0,0,1,1],[0,1,0,1]])
 Y = np.array([[0,1,1,0]])